yiisoft/validator/docs/guide/customizing-error-messages.md

 # Customizing error messages

-To use a non-default error message, pass custom message / template when creating validation rule.
+To use a non-default error message, pass a custom message/template when creating a validation rule.
 Generally the `message` option is responsible for storing error message:

 ```php
 new Required(message: '{attribute} is required.');
 ```

-Some rules, however, have multiple error messages and, therefore, overridden via different corresponding options.
-But it's easy to differentiate them from the rest of the parameters by `Message` suffix:
+Some rules have multiple error messages and are overridden via different corresponding options.
+It is easy to differentiate them from the rest of the parameters by `Message` suffix:

 ```php
 new HasLength(